-In 2017 the school opened a branch campus in East Liverpool, Ohio offering Combination Welding, Electrical & Industrial Maintenance, and Refrigeration & Climate Control and in April of 2018 the East Liverpool Campus began offering Commercial Truck Driving.
+In 2017 the school opened a branch campus in East Liverpool, Ohio offering Combination Welding, Electrical & Industrial Maintenance, and Refrigeration & Climate Control.

 LOCATIONS

 The Main Campus is located at 4117 Pulaski Road New Castle, PA 16101 seven miles east of the Ohio-Pennsylvania border- one block off of US Route 422.